tkm404/week4-ICR/README.md

 //

 Describe: Checkout.addPizza();

 Test: "It should add a Pizza object to the Checkout object."
 Code: myCheckout.addPizza(smallPizza);
 Expected Output: Checkout { pizzas: {small}}

-Test: "It should collect the prices of each pizza object in the checkout object."
+Test: "It should collect the prices of each pizza object in the Checkout object."
 Code: myCheckout.addPizza(smallPizza); myCheckout.addPizza(mediumPizza);
 Expected Output: Checkout { pizzas: {small}, {medium}, totalPrice: [5, 7]}

+//

+Describe: Checkout.priceCalculator();
+Test: "It should sum the totalPrice array in the Checkout object."
+Code: myCheckout.priceCalculator();
+Expected Output: *assumes price from last example* 12